hargoniX/bachelor/thesis/thesis.typ

 = Conclusion <conclusion>
 We thus conclude that we have successfully ported the driver onto L4 at a, most likely, comparable performance to ixy.
-On top of that we succeeded in verifying all the properties that we set out to at a relatively small but not irrelevant scale.
+On top of that, we succeeded in verifying all the properties that we set out to at a relatively small but not irrelevant scale.

 Our work might be extended in roughly three directions that we briefly lay out below.